UAE: Gang of 15 charged in Dh107-million case of tax evasion, money laundering

 Image used for illustrative purpose.
 Photo: File

-UAE Attorney General Dr Hamad Saif Al Shamsi has ordered the referral of 15 defendants of several Arab nationalities to criminal trial, some of whom are in custody and others are fugitives against whom an arrest warrant has been issued.
+Dr Hamad Saif Al Shamsi, Attorney-General of the UAE, has ordered the referral of 15 individuals of various Arab nationalities to the criminal court, including some who are in custody and others who are fugitives with warrants issued for their arrest.

-The list of indictments included 12 companies, for committing crimes of forgery of official documents, money laundering and tax evasion.
+The indictment also includes 12 companies accused of forgery, money laundering, and tax evasion.

-Investigations conducted by the Federal Prosecution for Tax Evasion Crimes under the direct supervision of the Attorney General proved that they formed a criminal gang to commit crimes of forgery of official documents attributed to the Ministry of Economy, the Chamber of Commerce, the Customs Department and other entities, through which they were able to unlawfully seize the value of the refunded value-added tax on fictitious goods that they claimed to have purchased, paid the tax on and exported abroad with the knowledge of companies they established specifically to carry out the criminal purpose, and they seized for themselves the value-added tax amounts on import operations that must be paid to the Federal Tax Authority.
+Investigations conducted by the Federal Prosecution for Tax Evasion Crimes, under the direct supervision of the Attorney-General, revealed that the defendants formed a criminal gang to commit fraud, as they falsified official documents attributed to the Ministry of Economy, chambers of commerce, customs authorities, and other entities.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+These forged documents enabled them to unlawfully claim refunds for value-added tax (VAT) on fictitious goods they falsely claimed to have purchased, paid VAT for, and exported abroad using companies they established for their criminal scheme.

+The defendants also misappropriated VAT amounts on imports that were meant to be remitted to the Federal Tax Authority.

-The total sums seized by the accused exceeded Dh107 million, in addition to concealing and disguising the source of the illegal proceeds resulting from these crimes through money laundering.
+The total amount misappropriated by the defendants exceeded Dh107 million.
+The defendants also concealed and disguised the source of the illicit proceeds through money laundering activities.

 ALSO READ: